markbrennand/force-framework/source/dependency/README.md

 ```
 The new values have been successfully injected into the application.

 Log on to your org.
-From the _App Launcher_ select _Force Frameworks_.
+From the _App Launcher_ select _Force Framework_.
 Select the _Dependency Bindings_ tab.
 If you
 choose _All_, you will see the binding that was  added to bind the class with the new configuration to the _animals_
 _Map_.